**As seen in The Observer and Landscape Magazine**

 Lozenge shaped barrel paper lampshades handmade from found and recycled vintage papers in conjunction with hand and machine stitch.
-Available in 5 different designs.
+Available in 6 designs.

 Map: Vintage maps with a hand stitched needle lace window through to the location of your choice (enter ONE specific location in the Information box at the basket).
 Includes a beautiful map edge and button loop detail on the back of the shade.

-Smocked Ledger: Vintage ledger pages have been hand smocked using traditional 'English Smocking' techniques, on papers that have been machine stitched together.
+Smocked Ledger: (featured in Landscape Magazine) Vintage ledger pages have been hand smocked using traditional 'English Smocking' techniques, on papers that have been machine stitched together.

-All handmade - what you order will be very similar, using the same papers, but may have slightly different placement, so never identical, therefore always unique.
+All handmade to order - what you order will be very similar, using the same papers, but may have slightly different placement, so never identical, always unique.

 Commissioning a piece of work is really exciting – it is a chance to have something made especially for you and an opportunity to really engage in the creative process.